-The first glimmers of a light at the end of the lockdown tunnel were announced by the British government on Sunday, with some restrictions lifting in a limited way this week.
+Cineworld has announced it plans to reopen screens on 10 July.
 Cinemas in the UK have been closed since around 18 March, just prior to the official lockdown announcement.

-Last week, UK Cinema Association chief executive Phil Clapp suggested cinemas could open as soon as the end of June and Boris Johnson included multiplexes in a list of venues that may be able to open from 4 July, dependent on how the virus progresses over the next few weeks.
+The reopening of cinemas and theatres formed part of Boris Johnson’s map out of lockdown announced in May, with multiplexes in a list of venues that may be able to open from 4 July, dependent on how the virus progressed over the following weeks.

 What will social distancing rules entail?

-Vue said: “We have been liaising closely with authorities across Europe to design operating procedures that can provide the degree of social distancing required and allow an experience for our customers and staff that is as safe as possible.”
+Rival chain Vue said in a statement last month about its safety plan: “We have been liaising closely with authorities across Europe to design operating procedures that can provide the degree of social distancing required and allow an experience for our customers and staff that is as safe as possible.”

 Read more: Inside the Universal vs. Cinemas dispute